Tushar4059x/Shiftora-website/content/blog/what-is-ai-automation.md

 ScaletrailAI specializes in helping businesses implement AI automation.
 We offer a free automation audit to identify your biggest opportunities.

 [Book Your Free Audit →](/#cta)

+---

+## Related Articles

+- [5 Signs Your Business Needs Automation](/blog/5-signs-your-business-needs-automation) - Not sure if you're ready?
+Here are the warning signs.
+- [The ROI of AI Automation](/blog/roi-of-ai-automation) - See the real numbers behind automation investments.
+- [AI Automation for Small Business](/blog/small-business-ai-automation-guide) - A complete guide for smaller companies getting started.